kasapoli/ParadiddleWorkshop/README.md

-# --- WARNING: WORK IN PROGRESS, CONTENT OF THIS DOCUMENT MAY CHANGE---
+# --- WARNING: WORK IN PROGRESS, THE CONTENTS OF THIS DOCUMENT MAY CHANGE---
 # Paradiddle Workshop
 Base project to create mods for Paradiddle.
 Includes an example mod.